Aum Mangalam Singlem: Production

 Thakar and Aarohi were previously starred in 2017 romantic comedy film Love Ni Bhavai directed by Saandeep Patel.
-The team reunited for the film.
+The team has now reunited for this film.
 The film was shot in Ahmedabad and in Polo Forest.

 Soundtrack

 Aum Mangalam Singlem music is composed by duo of Sachin–Jigar.

 Marketing and release

 The poster and trailer were released on 13 and 14 October 2022 respectively.
 The film was released on 18 November 2022.

 Reception

+Box office

+The film ran for 25 weeks in the theatres.

 Critical reception

 Yesha Bhatt of The Times of India rated it 4 out of 5.
 She praised performances, story, theme, music, choreography and songs.
 Rachana Joshi writing for Mid-Day Gujarati rated it 4 out of 5 and praised the director, script, performances and music.